hapi-server/data-specification/HAPI-data-access-spec.md

 values which can suffer from round-off problems.
 For integers, string fill values must correspond to an integer value that is small enough to fit into an 4 byte integer.
 For `double` parameters, the fill string must parse to an exact IEEE 754 double representation.
-One suggestions is to use large negative integers, such as `-1.0E30`.
+One suggestion is to use large negative integers, such as `-1.0E30`.
 The string `NaN` is allowed, in which case `csv` output should contain the string `NaN` for fill values.
 For double NaN values, the bit pattern for quiet NaN should be used, as opposed to the signaling NaN,